Dominik Sokolović: The Diocese of Trebinje-Mrkan

 After Ferić died in 1819, Sokolović served as a secretary to his [Ferić 's] brother Đuro, who was a diocesan administrator of the Archdiocese of Dubrovnik.
 As a seat of the metropolitan area, the Archdiocese of Dubrovnik had the right to appoint a diocesan administrator for Trebinje-Mrkan.
 Antun Krša, a poet from Dubrovnik, wrote that the Ferić brothers loved Sokolović "like a son".
 Though the clergy of Trebinje-Mrkan named one of their own Grgo Matuško as the diocesan administrator, Đuro Ferić appointed Sokolović to the post, a decision supported by the Austrian government.
 Although parish priests of Trebinje-Mrkan opposed Sokolović's appointment, preferring their general vicar Grgo Matuško for the post, Sokolović officially received jurisdiction from the Holy See on 20 February 1820.
 The regional Dalmatian government confirmed this appointment, and Sokolović served as the diocesan administrator for the next eighteen years until he died in 1837.

 The Ottoman authorities noticed intensified activity of the Austrians and became suspicious of Sokolović's role.
 During a visitation, Soklović censuses the population in Trebinje-Mrkan.
 The census recorded 90 Catholic households with 1,011 inhabitants.
 Ivica Puljić, writing about Sokolović's visitation, cites a document from 5 July 1821, which describes how the Ottoman officials, suspicious of Sokolović's activity, obstructed his visitation and inquired why he made the official visits instead of a bishop.
 Sokolović bribed Ottoman officials to continue his visitations and, despite their suspicions, continued his work.

-In 1828, Pope Leo XII ordered the Archdiocese of Dubrovnik reduced to the status of a diocese, making it equal to Trebeinje-Mrkan and therefore illogical for a vicar of another diocese to control the other.
+In 1828, Pope Leo XII ordered the Archdiocese of Dubrovnik reduced to the status of a diocese, making it equal to Trebinje-Mrkan and therefore illogical for a vicar of another diocese to control the other.
 To reflect the equal status of the two dioceses, Sokolović named a local priest, Vidoje Maslać, his coadjutor in 1835, granting him broad authority within the diocese.

 Sokolović also cared for raising the local clergy and, in December 1836, sent two candidate priests to the Illyrian College in Loreto.

 Upon Sokolović's death in 1837, despite continued insistence by the clergy of Trebinje-Mrkan to elevate one of their priests, the Austrian diplomacy appointed another diocesan administrator from Dubrovnik, Nikola Đuran, as the new bishop.